Antti Aalto (ski jumper)

 Antti Aalto (born 2 April 1995) is a Finnish ski jumper.
 He competed in two events at the 2018 Winter Olympics.
-His best ever result in a World Cup competition is 7th which he reached in Wisła 2018.
+His best ever result in a World Cup competition is seventh which he reached in Wisła 2018.

 Ski jumping career

-Aalto was 7th in the Qualification at the season opener in Wisla.
+Aalto was seventh in the Qualification at the season opener in Wisla.
 He finished 9th together with the Finnish team in the team competition.
-On the following day, Aalto was sitting in 5th place after the first round.
-He lost two positions in the final round, meaning he finished 7th, which was his best ever World Cup result.
+On the following day, Aalto was sitting in fifth place after the first round.
+He lost two positions in the final round, meaning he finished seventh, which was his best ever World Cup result.

+In the 2024/25 season he had two 11th place finishes one in Ruka and other in Lahti, and also he managed to set a new personal best in Planica.